idxwze/seifeddine-reguige-portfolio/README.md

 # Seifeddine Reguige Portfolio

-Minimal one-page portfolio for Seifeddine Reguige, built with Next.js 14, TypeScript, Tailwind CSS, and Framer Motion.
+This is my personal portfolio site.
+I designed it as a compact one-page experience with a dark cinematic visual style, strong motion, and a clean structure that is easy to maintain over time.

-The current site is intentionally compact:
+The site is intentionally focused:

 - cinematic hero
 - curated project grid with modal details
 - combined education and experience section
 - compact tech stack
-- simple contact CTA
+- simple contact area

 ## Stack